Print options

 - Jenny's Canyon (short slot; it was ok)

-- Hidden Pinyon Trail to the overlook (this had good views from the overlook)
+- Hidden Pinyon Trail to the overlook (this had good views from the overlook and some easy scrambling)

-- Lava Flow Overlook area (bring flashlight to explore the lava tubes; after Lava Cave 3 trail goes to pretty white/red sandstone; haven't done yet)
+- Lava Flow Overlook area (bring flashlight to explore the lava tubes; after Lava Cave 3 trail goes to pretty white/red sandstone)

 - Scout Cave (haven't done yet)